Supporting the Learning Effort with "Dialogue-Oriented" Advice

 The Faculty Advisor System

-Every student is assigned a full-time faculty member (an associate professor or higher-ranking faculty member) who serves as the student's advisor.
+Every student is assigned a full-time faculty member (an assistant professor or higher-ranking faculty member) who serves as the student's advisor.
 During a student's first, second, and third years at ICU, the advisor he or she was assigned upon enrollment gives advice on the student's course plan for each term.
 When the student begins graduation work in his or her fourth year, a thesis advisor takes over for the student's original advisor to provide more specialized, fine-tuned guidance and help ensure that the student successfully earns his or her degree.

 The Main Roles of Faculty Advisors